A Numerical Approach to Stability of Multiclass Queueing Networks: A Numerical Method for Determining Stability Regions

-Furthermore, for estimating $\theta_\varepsilon$ we use a stochastic approximation scheme of Robbins-Monro (RM) type, which requires that the values of $\varphi$ (for various parameters $\theta$) are evaluated by simulation; more specifically, an RM approximation scheme is an iterative method which constructs a sequence of parameter updates such that at every update an unbiased unbiased estimate of $\varphi(\theta)$ is used to generate a new parameter.
-The main difficulty when applying a RM scheme in this setting arises from the fact that one needs to construct a sample from $\varphi$, which appears as a stationary (limiting) measure of the process $\mathcal{X}$.
-There are two possible approaches to deal with this issue: \begin{enumerate} \item[(1)] direct simulation $\varphi(\theta)$ via regenerative ratios, which in turn requires simulating the queue process along a regenerative cycle; see \cite{Asm-Glynn}. \item[(2)] simulating instead $\varphi_t(\theta)$, for an increasing sequence of time-horizons $t>0$ and invoking an approximation argument; see \cite {Burk:56}. \end{enumerate} Method (1) seems more forthright.
-Note however that recurrence times are random and they may become arbitrarily large as the input parameter $\theta$ approaches the threshold $\theta_*$; since it is expected that the approximation scheme will stabilize somewhere in the neighborhood of $\theta_\varepsilon$ (hence close to $\theta_*$), such a method seems rather demanding in terms of computational effort.
-Method (2) avoids this inconvenience and allows for a better control of the simulation time-horizon, hence over the computational complexity.
+Finally, for estimating the root $r_\varepsilon$ one can employ a stochastic approximation scheme of Robbins-Monro (RM) type \cite{RM}, which requires that the values of $\varphi$ (for various parameters) are evaluated by simulation.
+More specifically, an RM approximation scheme is an iterative method which constructs a sequence of parameter updates such that at every update an unbiased estimate of $\varphi$ is used to generate a new parameter.
+The main difficulty when applying an RM scheme in this setting arises from the fact that one needs to sample from $\varphi$, which appears as a stationary (limiting) measure of the process $\mathcal{X}$.
+There are two possible approaches: \begin{enumerate} \item[(1)] direct simulation via regenerative ratios, which in turn requires simulating the queue-configuration process along a regenerative cycle; see e.g.\ \cite{Asm-Glynn}. \item[(2)] simulating instead $\varphi_t$, for an increasing sequence of time-horizons $t\rightarrow\infty$ and invoking an approximation argument; see e.g.\ \cite {Burk:56}. \end{enumerate} Method (1) seems more forthright.
+Note however that recurrence times are random and may become arbitrarily large as the input parameter approaches the boundary of the stability region.
+Since one expects that the approximation scheme will stabilize somewhere in the neighborhood of the stability threshold, i.e. at the boundary of the stability region, such a method seems rather unpredictable in terms of computational effort.
+Method (2) avoids this inconvenience by setting fixed simulation horizons, hence allows for a better control over the computational complexity.

-In the light of the above discussion, we shall focus in what follows on method (2).
-To this end, we note that the search space can be reduced to $(0,\bar{\theta})$, where $\bar{\theta}$ denotes the \emph{subcritical threshold}, given by

-Recall that stability implies sub-criticality (hence the stability region is a subset of the sub-criticality region) and note that each $\delta_i$ is calculated as the maximal $\theta$ on the direction $\vec{v}$ for which station $i$ is sub-critical; when $\Theta$ is restricted to one-dimensional manifolds, this inclusion reduces to $\theta_*\leq\bar{\theta}$.